Jack11709/cheeseboard-api/README.md

 - Feel free to create an account and add cheeses
 - All user generated data will be removed at midnight
+- All images and tasting notes taken from [The Gourmet Cheese of the Month Club](http://www.cheesemonthclub.com/)